ThaiNguyenGiaBao/image_search/readme/qdrantv2.md

 - Preserves full-precision vectors on disk for occasional rescoring or reindex operations.

-**Import / index-build best practice**
-- Import in batches, keep `m` low during ingestion, then rebuild index with target `m`/`ef_construct`.
-- Consider building on a high-memory node and moving the index files to production.

 ---

 ## Conclusion

 - For Zopi’s expected scale (~5M product variants), a **hybrid approach** (vectors on disk + HNSW + quantized vectors in RAM) offers a practical balance between memory cost (~4–5 GiB) and fast search (~tens of ms).
 - Because encoding dominates total latency in CPU-only setups, **invest first in encoder optimization** (GPU inference, batching, caching).
 Use index placement and HNSW tuning to meet the remaining SLA trade-offs.
-- Operationally, build large indexes on beefy hosts, transfer artifacts to production, and automate monitoring of memory, I/O, and latency.

 ---